iatorm/grid-routing-battle/README.md

 ## Bot API

 Each bot is executed at the beginning of every round.
-The controller writes to the bots' STDIN and reads from their STDOUT; their STDERR is not redirected, so it can be used for debugging.
+The controller writes to the bots' STDIN and reads from their STDOUT.
 There are six types of messages that the controller can send, and they are listed in the following.
 A letter in brackets, as in `[n]`, signifies a variable, as opposed to the actual character `n`, and each message and response shall be followed by a newline.